auth0/docs/articles/tokens/access-token.md

 For more information on refresh tokens and how to use them refer to: [Refresh Token](/tokens/refresh-token).

-## Revoke access
+## Revoke access token

-Revoking access is not supported at the moment.
+Revoking access tokens is not supported at the moment.
+The best way to control this is to set the validity period of the token, according to the security requirements of the API.
+For example, an access token that accesses a banking API should probably expire much faster than one that accesses a ToDo API.